 What is DevOps?

-The combination of “development” and “operations” known as DevOps, has brought about a cultural change closing the gap between two important teams that had historically functioned separately.
-This important relationship reflects a culture that fosters collaboration between both teams to automate and integrate processes between software development and IT teams so that they can build, experiment and project software in the shortest possible time.
+The combination of “development” and “operations” known as DevOps has brought about a cultural change closing the gap between two major teams that had historically functioned separately.
+This relationship reflects a culture that fosters collaboration between both teams to automate and integrate processes between software development and IT teams in order to build, experiment and project software in the shortest possible time.

 Thanks to this, the capacity of a company or institution to provide almost immediate applications and services is also increased, allowing them to better serve their clients and compete more efficiently in the market.
 The teams can use innovative practices to automate processes that were previously carried out manually, always relying on tools that help them manage and optimize applications faster.

-DevOps can operate under a variety of models where even QA and Security teams are also integrated into the mix of development and operations teams, from development, testing to application deployment.
-This is especially common when security is a priority in the project.
+DevOps can operate under a variety of models where even QA and Security teams can be integrated into the mix of development and operations teams, from development and testing to application deployment.
+This is especially common when security is a priority in a project.